ryanburnette/eon/README.md

 ### Meta Redirect

-Set the `redirect` param to the new URL in front-matter to set a meta redirect on that page.
+Set the `redirect` param to the new URL in front matter to set a meta redirect on that page.

 ### Suggest Edit